marlospomin/turtle/README.md

 You can check the browsers supported [here](http://caniuse.com/#feat=intersectionobserver).

-IE 11 is not supported.
+IE 11 is not supported by turtle.

 **Minified files found in the dist folder are es5 compatible.**